Nederlands Path: Home / Country list / Children's crossings in depth / in Costa Rica

 Cañas; V.1999; pict.
 E. Kuijken & C. Verscheure Alajuela - Sta Elena; II.2005; pict.
 F. Tjollyn

-The sign shows more evidence of a system focussed too much on memory-fatting.
+The design shows more evidence of a system focussed too much on memory-fatting.
 Look at the arms: how thin they are, badly in need of exercise.
-I tell you, this children spend too much time at their desk.
+I tell you, these children spend too much time at their desk.
+There are more countries who should find a healthier balance between body and mind: Argentina, Chile, Ecuador.

-But here, in Costa Rica, a new toy is introduced.
-The boy is playing with a hoop, a hula hoop.
-Could it be that this sign was manufactured at the end of the 1950s when the hoop was immensely popular?
+In Costa Rica a new toy is introduced: a hoop, a hula hoop.
+Was this sign manufactured at the end of the 1950s when the hoop was immensely popular?

 Notice that he's running for his ball and at the same time controling his hoop.
 Now, that is quite something!